Wang-kaifei/pAnno_pub/README.md

 - __minprorna__: Minimum length (in amino acids) for sequences of three-frame translation of RNA, default is 50.
 - __transplnum__: Number of threads used for substring-level deduplication in the customized database.
 It is recommended to set this to 1.5 times the number of CPU cores.
 - __TransPath__: Output directory for the customized database.
 This should be an empty folder that will store both the translated and deduplicated databases.
-- __DNAFolder__: Path to the file or folder containing DNA sequences, typically in FASTA or FNA format.
-Sequence headers should begin with “>”.
+- __DNAFolder__: Path to the file or folder containing DNA sequences.
-- __RNAFolder__: Path to the file or folder containing RNA sequences, typically in FASTA or FNA format.
-Sequence headers should begin with “>”.
+- __RNAFolder__: Path to the file or folder containing RNA sequences.
 Please note that pAnno requires assembled RNA sequences, which can be obtained from RNA reads through either reference-guided or de novo transcriptome assembly.
 We recommend using __de novo__ assembly by [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) to maximize the recovery of candidate sequences.
 Rest assured, pAnno's robust algorithms automatically filter out low-confidence results.
 - __ProteinDatabase__: Reference protein database, with sequence headers starting with “>”.
 - __RawGFF__: Genome annotation file in General Feature Format (GFF). pAnno uses this file to generate correction information for annotated genes.
 - __OutputPath__: Path to the output directory of all results.